King of Snake (2020) Review

 The survivors reach Lan and Sheng’s village only to find the snakes have attacked it as well leaving few survivors.
 Their only hope is to send a few daring souls to the Snake King Valley to get the Blood Orchids, I mean Serpent Flowers, needed to make a cure.

 The opening attack on the train is well done and has some surprisingly good effects for both the swarm of regular-sized and the giant snakes.
-The scenes of the passengers panicking are effective as well, the train’s cramped cars and glimpses of the swarming serpents outside the train giving an added feeling of claustrophobia and of being trapped.
+The scenes of the passengers panicking are effective as well, the train’s cramped cars and glimpses of the swarming serpents outside the train give an added feeling of claustrophobia and of being trapped.

 Unfortunately, after that King of Snake falls into a fairly standard storyline.
 A group of villagers and survivors from the train make a dangerous journey through the wilderness.
 What’s left of Yang’s troops stand-in for the usual security team/mercenaries.
 There’s the rich guy who’ll feed others to the snake in order to get away.
 Sheng and Yang fight over Jing Lan.
 The only real differences are the lack of a fat comic relief character, we get a skinny nerd with oversized glasses instead.
 And the addition of a brutish good guy with a pregnant wife who stepped right out of Train to Busan.